 HOW TO REPORT A POTENTIAL ETHICS VIOLATION

-If you think you may have violated our Rules of Ethics or you’re aware of behavior by someone else that might constitute an ethics violation, it’s important to report the activity to ARRT.
+If you think you may have violated our Rules of Ethics—or you’re aware of behavior by someone else that might constitute an ethics violation—it’s important to report the activity to ARRT.

 When gathering the supporting documentation you’ll submit, use one of the following as a guide:

 Although reporting an ethics violation might worry you, it's always the right decision.
 In most cases, failing to report a potential violation brings consequences more severe than those for the violation itself.

 People who report potential problems usually don’t receive ineligible or revocation sanctions—